Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Introduction

-Unlike the improper conditional autoregressive model, our model's covariance matrix is guaranteed to be positive definite.
+Unlike the ICAR model, our model's covariance matrix is guaranteed to be positive definite.
 This opens up a new avenue to generate or directly model multivariate Gaussian data with dependence structure derived from a graph.
 Common examples of such data, besides aggregated regional data, include images or social network data.
 We establish, both theoretically and empirically, that our model endows $\rho$ with a clear interpretation as a spatial autocorrelation parameter, which, in fact, resolves an important conundrum in the conditional and simultaneous autoregressive models \citep[][]{wall04}.
-Also, the Cholesky factor has the same level of sparsity as the undirected graph ensuring scalability for analysing very large areal datasets.
+Also, the Cholesky factor has the same level of sparsity as the undirected graph ensuring scalability for analyzing very large areal datasets.

 Cholesky factors inherit the dependence of directed acyclic graphs on ordering of the regions, thereby making our model order-dependent.
-As spatial regions generally do not have any natural ordering, we also propose a novel order free model by averaging over all $k!$ possible orderings.
-We show that the resulting precision matrix, which is order-free, can be evaluated in closed form.
-We present some theoretical results that suggest the DAGAR precision matrix with a reasonably chosen ordering is often similar to the order-free matrix.
-Simulation experiments also show that the order-dependent and order-free models produce extremely similar results and, for most scenarios, both outperform conditional autoregressive models in their ability to correctly estimate a latent spatial surface.
+As spatial regions generally do not have any natural ordering, to understand the impact of ordering, we propose a novel order free model by averaging over all $k!$ possible orderings.
+We show that the resulting precision matrix, which is order-free, can be evaluated in closed form and we use it to present some theoretical results suggesting that the DAGAR precision matrix with a reasonably chosen ordering is often similar to the order-free matrix.
+The theoretical results complemented by simulation exercises reveal that the choice of ordering does not significantly affect the results.
+Simulation experiments also show that when the spatial correlation is weak or moderate, the DAGAR model outperforms CAR models in their ability to correctly estimate a latent spatial surface while the performances are similar for data with stronger spatial dependence.